 Periodic surveillance

 At least once every six (6) months after a management plan is in effect, each local education agency must conduct periodic surveillance in each building that it leases, owns, or otherwise uses as a school building that contains ACM or is assumed to contain ACM.
-The reinspection required every three (3) years under subsection (b) of 454 CMR 28.12.02 will satisfy the six (6) month periodic surveillance requirement if the reinspection coincides with the date of the six (6) month surveillance inspection.
+The re-inspection required every three (3) years under subsection (b) of 454 CMR 28.13(2) will satisfy the six (6) month periodic surveillance requirement if the reinspection coincides with the date of the six (6) month surveillance inspection.

 Each person performing periodic surveillance must: